lbryio/spec/index.md

 Supports have one extra property on top of the basic stake properties: a `claim_id`.
 This is the ID of the claim that the support is bolstering.

-Supports function analogously to claims in terms of [Claim Operations](#claim-operations) and [Claim Statuses](#claim-statuses), with the exception that they cannot be updated or themselves supported.
+Supports are created and abandoned just like claims (see [Claim Operations](#claim-operations)).
+They cannot be updated or themselves supported.

 #### Claimtrie